-As a musician or a performer, your mind, body and spirit must function as one.
+As a musician or a dancer, your mind, body and spirit must function as one.

 Through frequent practice and repetitive motions, you run the risk of overuse injuries.
 You may find a medical problem impairs your ability to perform to your fullest potential.
 Promptly seeking care can mean a shorter recovery time and fewer long-term effects of an illness or injury.

-Starting in the fall of 2017, Johns Hopkins Center for Music & Medicine offers you a multidisciplinary team of Johns Hopkins experts, working with the Peabody Institute of The Johns Hopkins University, to deliver specialized care specifically for musicians and performers.
+In collaboration with Johns Hopkins Rehabilitation Network and the Peabody Institute, the Center for Music & Medicine offers you a multidisciplinary team of Johns Hopkins experts to deliver specialized care specifically for musicians and dancers.

 Why Musicians and Performers Choose Johns Hopkins